5 min read.

 Because it’s definitely affecting mine!

 I’ve been terrible with my emotions.
 My emotional intelligence was nonexistent.
-I was an emotive Asian American kid who struggled with expressing myself comfortably.
+I was a shy kid who couldn’t trust his intuition and struggled with expressing myself comfortably.

 “Fear keeps you from seeing beauty.”Will Smith

-There’s so much of the human experience to explore, things to do, places to see, people to befriend.
+There’s so much of the human experience to explore, things to do, places to see, people we could learn from.
+Why do we let our emotions take that away from us?

 So is there something we can do about it?
 Can we learn how to be better with our emotions?